-Apache Spark Architecture is an open-source framework based components that are used to process a large amount of unstructured, semi-structured and structured data for analytics.
-The Spark Architecture is considered as an alternative to Hadoop and map-reduce architecture for big data processing.
+Apache Spark Architecture is an open-source framework-based component that are used to process a large amount of unstructured, semi-structured and structured data for analytics.
+Spark Architecture is considered as an alternative to Hadoop and map-reduce architecture for big data processing.
 Spark architecture associated with Resilient Distributed Datasets(RDD) and Directed Acyclic Graph (DAG) for data storage and processing.
-Also, It has four components that are part of the architecture such as spark driver, Executors, Cluster manager, Worker Nodes.
+Also, It has four components that are part of the architecture such as spark driver, Executors, Cluster managers, Worker Nodes.
 Spark uses the Dataset and data frames as the primary data storage component that helps to optimize the Spark process and the big data computation.

 Apache Spark Architecture

 The Architecture of Apache spark has loosely coupled components.
 Spark consider the master/worker process in the architecture and all the task works on the top of the Hadoop distributed file system.
 Apache spark makes use of Hadoop for data processing and data storage processes.
 They are considered to be in-memory data processing engine and makes their applications run on Hadoop clusters faster than a memory.
 Having in-memory processing prevents the failure of disk I/O. Spark allows the heterogeneous job to work with the same data.
 Spark divides its data into partitions, the size of the split partitions depends on the given data source.

 Below are the two main implementations of Apache Spark Architecture: